ASEPA National Bulletin

 ASEPA Newsletter Dec 2015

-This year we have made some major changes with our governance structures and now fully operate as a Not for Profit Company Limited by Guarantee.
+This year we have made some major structural changes with our governance structures and now fully operate as a Not for Profit Company Limited by Guarantee.
 We have a fully operational Board of Directors and several committees that assist the Board with our work.
 It has been a very highly productive 12 months.
 It is the right time at the end of the year to thank the Board and the Management Committee for all of their work and dedication to special education through the work of ASEPA.
 We are in a very good place moving forward and 2016 looks to be another positive year.

 ASEPA New Look Board

 The board were elected by the state and territory bodies that form ASEPA in April of this year and took over the Governance from July 1st 2016.
 The board composition is

 Fiona Forbes – Chair, Lorraine Hodgson – Secretary, Frank Fogliati – Business Manager, with Directors Roselynne Anderson, Sylvia Flato, Diane Robertson, Craig Woodfall, and John Mooney.

 The Board have had two face-to-face meetings this year and one video-conference.
 The Board have spent time setting the strategic direction for ASEPA for the next 2 years.